kanedata/ixbrl-parse/README.md

 ## Requirements

-The module requires [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse the documents.
+The module requires [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [lxml](https://lxml.de/) to parse the documents.

+[word2number](https://github.com/akshaynagpal/w2n) is used to process the numeric items with the `numsenwords` format.

 ## How to install